-Exposure therapy is psychotherapy that exposes the individuals to the trauma they experienced in a safe way.
+Exposure therapy is a type of psychotherapy that exposes individuals to the trauma they once experienced in a safe way.
 During exposure therapy, individuals learn to face their fears, recognize their own ability to cope with it, and exert control over their reactions and impulses.
-This therapy works for many who suffer from severe symptoms of anxiety about their traumatic experiences.
+This therapy often works for people who have severe symptoms of anxiety related to their traumatic experiences.
 It may be a step taken later on in a patient’s treatment plan.